-The adoption of control measures through the monitoring of securities spreads, the monitoring of fair value reserves, and the analysis of historical price series together with the monitoring of the limit for economic capital for CSRBB within the scope of the RAF, allows a timely management of this risk, reducing its impact on the Group's risk profile.
+The adoption of control measures through the monitoring of securities spreads, the monitoring of fair value reserves, and the analysis of historical price series together with the monitoring of the limit for economic capital for BSRBB relating to the impacts on capital (EVE) and earnings (EaR) within the scope of the RAF, , allows a timely management of this risk, reducing its impact on the Group's risk profile.

 Within the scope of ICAAP, the Group has been applying the VaR methodology for allocating economic capital to the CSRBB.
-The economic capital requirements for this risk are calculated through historical simulation, net of classic credit risk, based on a ten-year history of rates, a one-year holding period and a 99.9% confidence interval.
+The economic capital requirements for this risk are calculated through historical simulation, net of classic credit risk, a one-year holding period and a 99.9% confidence interval.